 You can make a large bath for toys in an old kiddie pool.
 Just add water and a grease cutting dish soap like Dawn.
-Make a lather and toss the water safe toys in.
+Create a lather with the soap and water then toss the water-safe toys in the pool.
 Let them sit and soak, scrub as needed, then remove and rinse with the hose.

 5. Run smaller items through the dishwasher.

 Smaller handheld toys that are durable and water safe can be washed in the top rack of the dishwasher.
 Just toss them in and run, but do not use the heated dry option.
-This is an easy way to wash and sanitize smaller outdoor toys such as balls, building materials, play food, etc.
+The dishwasher is an easy way to clean outdoor kids toys such as balls, building materials, play food, etc.